jlink/property-based-testing-in-kotlin/docs/README.md

 seed = -8839434152225186972   | random seed to reproduce generated values
 ```

-In its default configuration this report will be published for each and every property.
+With default configuration this report will be published for each and every property.
 It tells you how often a property function has been started (`tries`),
 how often it has actually been evaluated (`checks`),
 the random `seed` that can be used for replicating the exact same generated test data,
 and other information of lesser interest.

-Let's see what happens if a property run fails.
+Let's see what happens if a property fails.
 The following property suggests that `list.reversed()` does nothing:

 ```kotlin